rubin-dp0/delegate-contributions-dp01/README.md

 Directory creators should create a README.md file within the directory that identifies them as the directory maintainer and describes the contents of the directory.
 Contact the directory creator if you want to contribute content to their directory.
 Direct messages between delegates in Community.lsst.org is an appropriate mode of contact.

-### Workflow

-1. Make a branch for your work, and name it u/(your github username).
-2. Add and edit content in your branch until you're ready to share it with everyone.
-3. Start a new Pull Request (PR) from your branch to main.
-You can ask other delegates to review/comment on your notebook.
-4. Merge your branch into ``main``.

-All delegates will have write access and so it is possible to commit changes directly to ``main``, but this is discouraged.

 ### Best Practices